sasangachathumal/sasangachathumal/README.md

 ## Hi there, 👋

-I'm **Sasanga chathumal**, Front-end developer from Sri lanka and have 4+ years experience in software development.
+I'm **Sasanga chathumal**, Front-end developer with have 5+ years experience in software development.
 Currently working at [Practera](https://practera.com/) as a software developer.

 <br/>